lablabs/cdk-constructs-serverless/README.md

 # cdk-constructs-serverless
-Useful cdk constructs for building serverless application on top of cdk/sst
+Useful cdk constructs for building serverless application on top of the cdk/sst